 Parenting more and less reactive temperaments

 Children who are less reactive might also be less physically active.
-Your less active child will be happiest with lots of opportunities to use his fine motor skills, like doing craft or drawing.
+Your less active child will be happiest with lots of opportunities to use her fine motor skills, like doing craft or drawing.
 However, you may need to encourage physical activity.
 Try a trip to the park to collect leaves for a collage, for example.
 Another option could be for you both to walk to the library, instead of driving.

 Parenting more and less self-regulated temperaments

 Children who find it easier to self-regulate are good at managing their reactions to emotions like frustration or excitement.
 They can calm down faster after something exciting or upsetting, and they’re less impulsive.

 A child who’s very self-regulated might be more able to regulate her attention.
 She might be likely to keep going with something until she has got it right.
 She might also be good at coping with setbacks and able to get through tasks like homework without much supervision.
 However, she might be a bit of a perfectionist, so make sure she knows that it’s alright to make mistakes.

 If your child has difficulty regulating her attention, she’ll need lots of encouragement to keep going at difficult tasks.
 These children might switch quickly from one activity to another.
 They can also be very creative.
 To help your child focus, you can try rewarding your child or making things fun by using games and creative activities.

 Parenting more and less sociable temperaments